jll123567/VrMotionSicknessAutomation/worklog.md

 I made an assumption that ratings start at one at the beginning of the recording (user is not sick) and end with the last rating held to the end.

+I need to unpack the controller buttonpress ints into several columns why? theyre bit-masks for what button is touched/pressed.

 ## Loading Data
 ZFP is a nightmare to load if the files don't have headers, which they don't.
 I emailed the guy listed as the designated contact(feb 12), so help me god they get back to me.